How often do MSDS sheets need to be updated? Once in three months? In every six months? One time in a year? Or every time a change is made?

 I had the same question with you in the past until I found the answer.

 If you are a manufacturer, you need to determine a regular schedule to update the MSDS of your product.

-Here are five reference that you get the idea in determining MSDS update frequency.
+Here are five references that you get the idea in determining MSDS update frequency.

 Canadian Workplace Hazardous Materials Information System (WHMIS)